giladbarnea/CS/discrete_math/relations.out.md

 If you see an x that leads to y that leads to z, then expect x to lead to z <comment>this is why 𝑹<sup>2</sup> ⊆ 𝑹</comment>

 _Properties_
-- if 𝑻 is symmetric and anti-symmetric then it's also transitive
+- if 𝑻 is symmetric and anti−symmetric then it's also transitive

 _Examples_
 - A={1,2,3}; 𝑹 = {⟨__1__,2⟩, ⟨2,__3__⟩, __⟨1,3⟩__} ⇒ 𝑹<sup>2</sup> = {⟨1,3⟩} ⊆ 𝑹